 Developed in partnership with Dr. Sandy Evans OAM in 2002, the Young Women’s Jazz Workshops have played a transformative role for countless musicians aged 12 and up around Australia.

 Our eight-week program accommodates players of all skill levels, from beginner to advanced, regardless of their prior knowledge of jazz, and has been crafted to inspire young instrumentalists to play jazz and pursue a future in music.

 Concert – Tuesday 19th Sept

 What is the audition process?

 The Basics of Auditioning

-3. We’ll ask you to play some scales.
-Knowledge of some major and minor scales and the blues scale is very important.
-If you don’t know any of these yet you will be asked to learn some during the course, so it’s a good idea to get started!
+- We’ll ask you to play some scales.
+Knowledge of some major and minor scales and the blues scale is recommended however if you don’t know any of these yet – you will learn some during the course.
+Learning some ahead will allow you to make the most of the workshops.

 These workshops provide a fun and supportive environment for young women wanting to develop confidence improvising.
 They are especially helpful for those preparing to enter jazz at a tertiary level.
 Our graduates have gone on to win the prestigious Freedman Jazz Fellowship and perform at the Sydney International Women’s Jazz Festival.

 DEVELOP the skills and confidence of young women in jazz and improvised instrumental music.